noerjeffries/START-HERE/README.md

 ### The first step: *WorldBrain Webmarks*

+Historical approaches to crowdsourced fact-checking, like factlink.com or grasswire.com, didn’t reach a critical mass of contributors, because there was no personal value for users to contribute.

-Webmarks is an open-source SaaS tool for science communicator like scientists, science writer and the skeptical communities to find quality scientific web content faster and to get various meta information to the currently visited articles via a sidebar.
+That is why with Webmarks, we develop an open-source SaaS tool for science communicator like scientists, science writer and the skeptical communities to find quality scientific web content faster and to get various meta information to the currently visited articles via a sidebar.

 The strategic purpose of Webmarks is to build a large community of scientifically literate individuals and be an integral part of their day-to-day online web research.